Guidelines for the Creation, Governance, and Dissolution of AIA Interest Groups

-IG Chairs are required to submit an annual activity report or minutes of their annual meeting in March to the Vice-President for Professional Responsibilities.
+IG Chairs are required to submit an annual activity report or minutes of their annual meeting in March to the Vice-President for Research and Academic Affairs.
 This report must be submitted in writing and should be at least one page long.
 It should include a list of the current IG members.
 Any activities or recommendations promoted or sponsored by the IG must conform to the AIA’s Code of Ethics and Code of Professional Standards.

-Members or Chairs of IGs who are dissatisfied with the governance of an IG should contact the Vice-President for Professional Responsibilities.
+Members or Chairs of IGs who are dissatisfied with the governance of an IG should contact the Vice-President for Research and Academic Affairs.

 Dissolution of IGs

-IGs may be dissolved by a majority vote of the Professional Responsibilities Committee if: 1) no annual report has been submitted for more than two consecutive years; or 2) the membership drops to fewer than 8; or 3) the group is unable to select a Chair; or 4) there is an unacceptably low level of activity, or activity that does not conform to the AIA’s Code of Ethics and Code of Professional Standards.
+IGs may be dissolved by a majority vote of the Research and Academic Affairs Committee if: 1) no annual report has been submitted for more than two consecutive years; or 2) the membership drops to fewer than 8; or 3) the group is unable to select a Chair; or 4) there is an unacceptably low level of activity, or activity that does not conform to the AIA’s Code of Ethics and Code of Professional Standards.